 The Gin Palace

 It's not all about gin at this Strand Palace Hotel cocktail bar, but with a name like that – and with more than 30 different types on offer – they clearly rate the stuff.
 There are 20 whiskies on offer too, as well as gin afternoon tea, bar bites and a solid cocktail selection.
 G&Ts do brisk business, with your choice of gin from the likes of Sipsmith, Tanqueray No. 10, Hoxton Gin, Hendrick's, Brockmans Premium and Whitley Neil, plus a few sourced from around the world – including Citadelle Gin from Cognac, and Aviation from Portland.
 Cocktails include margaritas, long island ice teas, martinis and mojitos.
-The bar menu features a British cheese plate, sliders and snacks of seafood dim sum, tempura veg and spring rolls.
+The bar menu features options such as teriyaki salmon and chicken satay, plus there's afternoon tea, too.